Wellness (alternative medicine): Promotion of pseudoscience

 Wellness is a particularly broad term, but it is often used by promoters of unproven medical therapies, such as the Food Babe or Goop.
 Jennifer Gunter has criticized what she views as a promotion of over-diagnoses by the wellness community.
 Goop's stance is that it is "skeptical of the status quo" and "offer[s] open-minded alternatives."
 Michael D. Gordin writes that pseudoscience is a bad category for analysis because it exists entirely as a negative attribution that scientists and non-scientists hurl at others but never apply themselves.
 Pseudoscience is typically used to describe something that looks like science, but is somehow false, misleading, or unproven.
 Things that fall under the pseudoscience umbrella consists of: astrology, phrenology, UFOlogy, creationism, and eugenics.

 Healthism

 Wellness has also been criticized for its focus on lifestyle changes over a more general focus on harm prevention that would include more establishment-driven approaches to health improvement such as accident prevention.
 Petr Skrabanek has also criticized the wellness movement for creating an environment of social pressure to follow its lifestyle changes without having the evidence to support such changes.
 Some critics also draw an analogy to Lebensreform, and suggest that an ideological consequence of the wellness movement is the belief that "outward appearance" is "an indication of physical, spiritual, and mental health."

+Conspirituality

+Wellness has been criticized as a gateway to extreme conspiracy beliefs and practices.
+The Society for the Scientific Investigation of Parasciences has found that alternative medicine communities and conspiracy ideologies share a lot of similarities in that they have a “a strongly dualistic worldview of good versus evil; a desire for a simple answer to complicated questions; and an anti-scientific tendency”.
+During the covid lockdown there has been an increase of far-right wellness influencers linking themselves with the political beliefs of QAnon conspiracies, causing an increase of misinformation and adding numbers to the group.
+Both groups connect on similar beliefs including: anti-vaccination, Covid-19 misinformation and the idea that there is a secret organization of government officials running a child trafficking sex ring.

 The wellness trend has been criticized as a form of conspicuous consumption.